Dimitri Payet: Return to Marseille

 On 3 May 2018, Payet played in the Europa League semi-finals away to Red Bull Salzburg as Marseille played out a 1–2 away loss but secured a 3–2 aggregate win to secure a place in the 2018 UEFA Europa League Final.
 During the Europa League Final against Atlético Madrid, Payet suffered a hamstring injury and was substituted in the 32nd minute of the first half, leaving the field in tears.
 Marseille would go on to lose 3–0.

 On 10 August 2018, during Marseille's 4–0 victory over Toulouse, Payet scored the first two goals of the 2018–19 Ligue 1 season, the second of which was a converted penalty awarded using video assistant refereeing (VAR) technology; the first usage of VAR in French football.

 Payet and the Marseille squad were involved in an altercation with the opposing crowd in Nice on 22 August 2021.
 After being struck by what appeared to be a plastic bottle thrown by a fan, Payet threw the bottle back into the crowd.
 Nice fans then invaded the pitch, causing some fans and players to assault each other, resulting in Payet and two other players being injured.
-In November 2021, a match between Lyon and Marseille was abandonded after a water bottle thrown by a fan hit Payet on the head as he was preparing to take a corner kick.
+In November 2021, a match between Lyon and Marseille was abandoned after a water bottle thrown by a fan hit Payet on the head as he was preparing to take a corner kick.

+On 21 July 2023, Marseille president Pablo Longoria and Dimitri Payet announced during a press conference a mutual agreement to depart as a free agent.

+Vasco da Gama

+On 17 August 2023, Payet joined Brazilian Série A side Vasco da Gama on a two-year contract.
+On 3 September, he made his debut on a 1–1 away draw against Bahia.
+He regularly appeared on lineups thereafter, scoring his first goal on 18 October against Fortaleza, securing the 1–0 win in São Januário and pushing Vasco out of the relegation zone.
+He was awarded Man of the Match prize for his performance.
+On 12 November, Payet scored a free-kick on extra-time to secure a 2–1 league victory at home to América Mineiro.

+On 9 June 2025, the club announced that his contract had been terminated by mutual consent.